lucaromagnoli/dataservice/README.md

         "articles": len(articles),
     }
 ```
-This function takes one single argument, a `Response` object.
-The `Response` object has a `soup` attribute that is a `BeautifulSoup` object of the HTML content of the response.
+This function takes a `Response` object, which has a `soup` attribute (a `BeautifulSoup` object of the HTML content).
+The function parses the HTML content and returns data.

-In this example we are doing some really uninspired parsing of the HTML content, but you can do whatever you want with it.
-The callback function can then either `return` or `yield` either data (`dict` or `datataclass`) or more `Request` objects.
+The callback function can return or yield either data (`dict` or `dataclass`) or more `Request` objects.

-If you have used Scrapy before, you will find this pattern very familiar.
+If you have used Scrapy before, you will find this pattern familiar.

-### How it works
+### How it works under the hood
 The `DataService` class is a thin wrapper around the `DataWorker` class.
 The `DataWorker` iterates over the callback chain asynchronously and handles the requests and responses data flow from the `work_queue` and stores the results in the `data_queue`.
 The results are then consumed by the `DataService` class and returned to the user as a sync iterator.